catalystneuro/buzsaki-lab-to-nwb/buzsaki_lab_to_nwb/grosmark_code/conversion_notes.md

 # Notes on GrosmarkAD of buzsaki-lab-to-nwb data mapping
 ## Open questions for Ben or Peter are in []

-This matlab file contains a struct named "log" which contains several fields relevant for conversion...

 ### NWBFile
 * datetext information for the session_start_time is in the session_id string.